Jogchat/go-schemaless/schema_news.md

     PRIMARY KEY (title, row_key)
 ) ENGINE=InnoDB;
 ```
+* Note that CREATE TABLE news() would not be used in the database, it would be a virtual table for reference only, all index tables are in database.
 * Note that index_news_domain's (domain VARCHAR) can be school, company domain or topics (e.g. world cup, NBA)
 * all of these should be unique